How to Order & Enjoy Coffee in Italy

 Saying that coffee is a big industry in Italy is an understatement!
 According to coffeeresearch.org, 14 billion espresso coffees are consumed each year in Italy.
 Estimates show that over 270,364 people work as baristas, and over 57.5% of these baristas have ten or more years of experience.
 Let’s compare that figure to the United States.
 Americans consume 400 million cups of coffee per day, although I believe this figure is a bit understated.

 This post contains affiliate links that help keep this website running.
 By purchasing through our links, we make a small commission at no extra charge to you.
 Thank you for your support!

-When traveling in Italy, one of the best ways to enjoy the culture is sitting in a café while enjoying a cup of coffee and people watch.
-In Italy, a cafe is usually called a bar, (not be confused with an American bar or club) and is where the Italian go to enjoy their caffeine.
+When traveling in Italy, one of the best ways to enjoy the culture is sitting in a café while enjoying a cup of coffee and people-watching.
+In Italy, a cafe is usually called a bar, (not to be confused with an American bar or club) and is where the Italians go to enjoy their caffeine.

 There is a protocol, however on how to order coffee in Italy.
 Most tourists don’t worry about fitting in or being judged by Italians but here is where you can stand out; if you want to.

 - You will notice that locals stand at the counter and order their coffee.
 Sometimes they down it and are out the door before you blink your eyes!

 - It is less expensive to order coffee at the counter.
 Usually, when ordering at the counter, you pay the cashier first and then go to the barista with your receipt and order your drink.

 If you sit, you will pay a different price than at the counter.
 I even think I remember that sitting outside can even cost more than sitting inside.
 If you want to sit and review the day’s upcoming events, this might be worth the cost.
 You also will be able to stay for as long as you want at the table.

 - How to be sure how to pay; before or after your coffee?
 I usually will watch for a moment to see how the person in front of me accomplishes this task, hoping they are local.